astrobytes-edu/astr596-modeling-universe/08-short-projects/00-project-submission-guide.md

 [1-2 paragraphs summarizing what you did and key findings]

 ## Methodology
-[How you approached the problem, key algorithmic choices]
+[How you approached the problem, key algorithmic choices, numerical methods used]

 ## Results
-[Key findings with embedded plots using relative paths]
+[Key findings with embedded figures, quantitative analysis]
 ![Description](outputs/figures/plot1.png)

 ## Computational Performance
 [Runtime analysis, bottlenecks identified, optimizations made]

-## Challenges & Solutions
+## Validation
-[What was hard, how you solved it, what you learned]
+[How you verified correctness - comparison to analytical solutions, convergence tests, etc.]

 ## Extensions Implemented
-[Description of mandatory extensions completed]
+[Description of extensions completed and their impact]

-## Reflection
+## Conclusions
-[What you learned about computational physics and programming]
+[What you learned about the physics and computational methods]

+## References
+[Literature citations if applicable]
 ```

+#### 3. Growth Memo (Markdown or PDF Format)

+Your growth memo should be **1-2 pages** of informal reflection and include:

+- Technical skills developed
+- Challenges encountered and solutions found
+- Connection to course concepts
+- AI usage and verification process (following course phase guidelines)
+- Next learning goals
+- Any insights, surprises, or moments that shaped your understanding
+- How collaboration with peers enhanced your learning

-#### 3. Documentation Requirements
+#### 4. Documentation Requirements

 **README.md must include:**